Partridge Wilson Engineering: Battery-electric cars

 Partridge Wilson produced a small number of battery-electric cars around 1935.
 The bodywork was designed by Arthur Mulliner, and looked like a petrol car in its styling.
 It was fitted with a 64-volt battery, which provided a range of about 40 mi and a top speed of 27 mph.
 It was comparatively expensive, at nearly twice the price of a Morris Ten, and only 40 vehicles were sold.

 Preservation

 There is a Wilson Electric vehicle on display at The Transport Museum, Wythall, near Birmingham.
 It is a model BMW 10-cwt bread van, registration number LBC 136, which was built in 1954 for Frears & Blacks bakery.
 An earlier vehicle, originally supplied to the Electricity Department of Coventry Corporation in 1935, but converted into an ice-cream van in 1947 by Cox's Ices, was on display at the Snibston Discovery Museum until its closure in 2015.
 It carries the registration number AWK 230.
 Two of the electric cars are also preserved, both owned by the same collector, who lives in Devon.
 Wilson also produced an experimental cabriolet in 1936, which is also preserved in Devon.

+Wilson sold a number of vehicles to companies in Ireland.
+Johnston Mooney O'Brien was a bakery company based in Dublin, which specialised in door-to-door deliveries.
+They had a fleet of around 130 vehicles for this purpose, initially horse-drawn, but between 1938 and 1962 they were replaced by electric vehicles.
+Wilson supplied them with their first experimental electric vehicle, which proved to be a success, and the bakey bought a further 50 electric bread vans before Wilson ceased producing them in 1954.
+Several of their BMA vehicles were supplied in 1953 as chassis, with the bodywork constructed in Ireland by Dublin Vehicle Builders of Summerhill.
+One of them, with registration number ZU 4894 and fleet number 33, was based at their Jones Road base, where it worked until it was withdrawn from service in 1981.
+After a repaint, it was presented to the National Transport Museum of Ireland at Howth, and was on public display from 1986.
+In 1994, it was repainted into the livery it carried in 1963, in preparation for it appearing in the film A Man of No Importance, but for technical reasons, it was not actually used in the film, with the Museum's Kelso laundry van appearing instead.